codacy-open-source-projects-scans/barman/docs/user_guide/catalog.rst

       Postgres 17.
     * The field ``Resource Saved`` is available for rsync and incremental backups, and ``Snapshot Information`` is only available for snapshot backups.
+    * If the backup is compressed, the ``Backup Compression`` field is shown in the output, containing the compression algorithm that was used.
+    * If the backup is encrypted, the ``Encryption`` field is shown in the output, containing the encryption method that was used.
     * The possible values for the field ``Backup Type`` are:

       * ``rsync``: for a backup taken with rsync.